There has been much debate between guitarists regarding the common uses of amplification.

 In analogue amplifiers, a lot of button pressing and knob turning is required to recreate specific amp settings used in the past.

 Therefore with amp simulators, the process is much simpler and a lot less time consuming as guitarists can simply select their saved settings and have their desired sound.
-Also for recording and tracking, amp simulation users can simply plug their guitar in an audio interface and select an amp model and they are ready to go.
-However, preparing an analogue amplifier for recording takes a lot more time and effort as the room, microphone types/positioning will need to be taken into account to achieve a good sound.
+Also for recording and tracking, amp simulation users can simply plug their guitar into an audio interface and select an amp model and they are ready to go.

 Amp simulators can be used in any place at any time due to the facility of easily transporting them around.
 For example, having one laptop with amp simulator software installed or carrying around an effects pedal providing numerous amp models is far more convenient in my opinion than carrying around a range of big bulky amplifiers.

 Wouldn’t it be better for them to have all of them in one?
-Also regarding the quality of sound, some amp simulators even provide parameters to emulate rooms sounds, therefore your guitar tone doesn’t need to be dependent on the environment.
+Also regarding the quality of sound, some amp simulators even provide parameters to emulate room sounds, therefore your guitar tone doesn’t need to be dependent on the environment.

 There are innumerable possibilities within digital amp simulators.
 A wide range of distinctive tones that closely emulate the tones of many different amplifiers such as Marshall, Fender and Orange amps are available as one piece of hardware and software.

-You can potentially carry around hundreds of different amplifier as a single unit.
-Not to mention that there a substantial amount of different cabinet speaker settings available including the ability to adjust the mic positioning around the speaker.
+You can potentially carry around hundreds of different amplifiers as a single unit.
+Not to mention that there are a substantial amount of different cabinet speaker settings available including the ability to adjust the mic positioning around the speaker.
 This goes to show that users have the luxury and facility to adjust the parameters as much as possible.

 It is always crucial that guitarists are made fully aware of how much money they spend on gear.
 With regards to amplification, popular amplifier brands such as Marshall, VOX and Fender can cost a fortune depending on the Cabinet model.